amitkashyap01/SelfLearning/JavaCore/readme.md

 Note: Thread can run the thread in the state RUNNABLE.

+### How to write correct concurrent code?

+1. Check for race conditions
+    * They occurs on fields (not variables/parameters)
+    * 2 threads are reading/writing a given field
+1. Check for happens-before link
+    * Are the read/write volatile?
+    * Are they synchronized?
+    * If not, there is  a probable bug.
+1. Synchronized or volatile?
+     * Synchronized = atomicity
+     * Volatile = visibility
 ----

 Literals means any text, number or other infomration that represents value.